inmatura/aws.inmatura.com/docs/jupyterhub-ami/packages.md

 | `xgboost` | `1.3.3` |
 | `vega-datasets` | `0.9.0` |

+!!! info "PyPI"
+    All Python packages are installed from PyPI using PIP

+!!! info "NLTK and Spacy"
-Additionally the Spacy and NLTK data is included as part of the AMI so you can use those libraries inmediatly.
+    Additionally the Spacy and NLTK data is included as part of the AMI so you can use those libraries out of the box.

 ## Installing new Python packages